tomansill/CSCI-251-Wordz/README.md

 # CSCI-251-Wordz
-A Wordz multiplayer game project for Introduction to Parallel and Distributed Computing course
+A Wordz multiplayer game project for Concepts of Parallel and Distributed Systems course

+Compile using Java's compiler 'javac'